ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/lifecycle_policy/guide.en-ca.md

 ## Objective

-**This page provides an overview of the lifecycle policy of VMware on OVHcloud services.**
+**This page provides an overview of the lifecycle policy of Hosted Private Cloud VMware on OVHcloud services.**

-OVHcloud's Hosted Private Cloud VMware service proposes dedicated infrastructure based on VMware SDDC technologies as well as other editors' technologies (such as Veeam or Zerto).
+Hosted Private Cloud VMware on OVHcloud services proposes dedicated infrastructure based on SDDC technologies as well as other editors' technologies (such as Veeam or Zerto).

-OVHcloud has a lifecycle policy for the service in order to take into account several factors, such as:
+OVHcloud has a lifecycle policy for the service in order to take into account several factors, such as :

-* the lifecycle policy of integrated software components as determined by their editors (VMware, Veeam, Zerto, etc.);
+* the lifecycle policy of integrated software components as determined by their editors (VMware, Veeam, Zerto, etc.) ;
-* the lifecycle of the hardware components;
+* the lifecycle of the hardware components ;
-* the compatibility between hardware and/or software components;
+* the compatibility between hardware and/or software components ;
 * any factor affecting the quality of the service.

 This lifecycle policy is provided to help clients understand the underlying reasons for version or range changes and the impact of each phase of the lifecycle on the service, and anticipate and prepare the transition to a newer version or range.

 ### Commercial range concerned

-Hosted Private Cloud
+**Hosted Private Cloud VMware on OVHcloud** :

-* DC2011 & DC2013 (AMD Opteron, AMD Bulldozer)
+- DC2011 & DC2013 (AMD Opteron, AMD Bulldozer).
-* DC2014 & DC2016 (AMD PileDriver)
+- DC2014 & DC2016 (AMD PileDriver).
-* SDDC2014 & SDDC2016 (Intel Ivy Bridge, Intel Haswell)
+- SDDC2014 & SDDC2016 (Intel Ivy Bridge, Intel Haswell).
-* SDDC2018 (Intel Broadwell, Intel Haswell)
+- SDDC2018 (Intel Broadwell, Intel Haswell).
-* Essentials (Intel Broadwell)
+- Essentials (Intel Broadwell).
-* Premier (Intel Xeon Gold)
+- Premier (Intel Xeon Gold).

 ## Lifecycle timeframe and definitions